Queen of FCW

 The Queen of FCW title was a women's professional wrestling title in Florida Championship Wrestling (FCW, since re-branded to NXT); it was contested in their Divas division.
 Title holders would wear a crown rather than a championship belt that is primarily used in professional wrestling.
 The title was active for over three years, before being deactivated in March 2012, leaving the FCW Divas Championship as the sole title contested for in the Divas division.
 Raquel Diaz was the final title holder.

 Inaugural championship tournament

 FCW Divas tournament to determine the inaugural Queen of FCW, won by Angela.

 Reigns

+Over the championship's three-year history, there have been six reigns between six champions.
+Angela Fong was the inaugural champion.
+AJ Lee and Aksana holds the record for the longest reign at 287 days, while Rosa Mendes' reign was the shortest at 77 days.
+Mendes is the oldest champion at 31 years old, while Raquel Diaz is the youngest at 21 years old.

+Diaz was the last champion in her first reign, holding the title for 119 until it being deactivated by FCW General Manager Summer Rae.